tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231231/2023-12-31-home-lab-part-3.md

 Before we start, let's allow ICMP ECHO on the Windows Defender firewall on the Windows client in VLAN20.
 You may choose to skip this step, but it would be difficult to troubleshoot in case you meet with any error.

-> If you are on a *nix based client or you have used a VM that allows ICMP ECHO from another network, you may choose to skip this part and proceed to the .
+> If you are on a *nix based client or you have used a VM that allows ICMP ECHO from another network, you may choose to skip this to [adding of firewall rules](#adding-of-firewall-rules-on-pfsense).
+{: .prompt-tip }

 ### Allowing ICMP ECHO on Windows Client
 1. On the VLAN20 windows client, go to ***Windows Defender Firewall > Advanced Settings***.